zibalina007/Charts/README.md

 ## News

+**October 13, 2016**

+Realtime charts are in a stable release!
+You can start using the highcharts realtime charts or the gauges!

 **October 3, 2016**

 Charts are now even more responsive, if you want a fixed height and a responsive width, simple set responsive to false, and then set width to 0 and height to the one you like!